ykessler/snappconfig/README.md

       smtp_settings:
         password: 8675309

-And there it is- configuration without compromise!
+And there you have it- configuration without compromise!

 The `_REQUIRED` keyword is really handy.
 You can use it to stub out an entire config file template.
 If any of the required values are not present at runtime Snappconfig will raise an error, ensuring you never go live without a complete configuration.